The SME Sweet Spot

 Real-shape project: a 1,400 sqm two-storey office building in Birmingham, 70 staff, three-phase 200A supply, 8am–6pm operations five days a week, annual demand 78,000 kWh, current import tariff 25p/kWh.
 We specify a 50 kW south-facing PV array on the unshaded pitched roof.
 Capex: £52,500 turnkey (£1,050/kW).
 Generation: 46,000 kWh/year (P50).
 Self-consumption: 75% (35,000 kWh self-consumed, 11,000 kWh exported).
 Year-one savings: £8,750 avoided import (35,000 × 25p) + £660 SEG income (11,000 × 6p) = £9,410.
 AIA relief: £52,500 × 25% = £13,125 year-one corporation tax saving.
 Net effective capex: £39,375.
 Simple payback: 5.6 years gross, 4.2 years net.
 25-year DCF NPV at 7%: £158,000.
 IRR: 16.5%.
 Install timeline: contract to commissioning 12 weeks (4 weeks G98 DNO, 6 weeks lead time on modules and inverter, 1 week scaffold and install, 1 week commissioning).

-A 50 kW system sits inside the G98 grid connection threshold in the UK — Engineering Recommendation G98 covers connection of generators up to 70 kW per phase (or 17 kW on a single-phase connection).
-G98 is the simpler "Connect and Notify" process: submit application to your DNO with grid form, single-line diagram and proposed inverter datasheet; await connection acceptance (4–8 weeks typical); install; submit completion form.
+A 50 kW system sits inside the G99 fast-track band in the UK — Engineering Recommendation G98 only covers connect-and-notify micro generation up to 16 A per phase (around 3.68 kW single-phase, or 11 kW three-phase), so a 50 kW array is well beyond it.
+What a 50 kW system does get is the streamlined G99 route for fully type-tested equipment up to 17 kW per phase, roughly 50 kW on a balanced three-phase supply: submit a simplified application to your DNO with grid form, single-line diagram and proposed inverter datasheet; await connection acceptance (4–8 weeks typical); install; submit completion form.
 Application fee £350–£500.
-Compared to G99 (the process for systems above 70 kW per phase), G98 saves 4–14 months of timeline and avoids potential DNO reinforcement charges that can reach £20,000+ on constrained networks.
-This is the single biggest reason 50 kW is the SME sweet spot in 2026 — you get genuine commercial scale without the G99 timeline overhead.
+Compared with a full G99 application above that band, the fast-track saves 4–14 months of timeline and avoids potential DNO reinforcement charges that can reach £20,000+ on constrained networks.
+This is the single biggest reason 50 kW is the SME sweet spot in 2026 — you get genuine commercial scale without the full G99 timeline overhead.
+Note the fast-track is still apply-before-connect: unlike G98, you cannot energise first and notify afterwards.

 AIA, capital allowances and net effective cost